Theo Janssen: Ajax

 On 23 May 2011, Ajax and Twente agreed on a transfer of Janssen to Ajax.
 The transfer fee was worth €3.2 million.
 Janssen signed a contract with Ajax for two years and was handed the number 16 shirt, previously worn by Luis Suárez.
 His first couple of matches for Ajax were not very successful, as coach Frank de Boer decided that Janssen had to play as a defensive midfielder, which was not Janssen's best position.
 After he was playing in a more attacking position, Janssen became very important in achieving the league victory in 2012.

 Second return to Vitesse

-Janssen wanted to leave Ajax, after he had heard from Frank de Boer that he would be playing less matches in the coming season.
+Janssen wanted to leave Ajax, after he had heard from Frank de Boer that he would be playing fewer matches in the coming season.
 He refused to play a role as substitute.
 On 27 August 2012, Janssen returned to Vitesse for a fee of approximately €600,000.

 End of active football career

 After suffering from different injuries of which the latest involved a meniscus operation, Janssen on 4 March 2014 announced that he would immediately end his active football career and that he would pursue a career with Vitesse as a scout for youth players and specialist trainer.